-- Evaluation of design and implementation of internal controls aimed at verifying the appropriateness of financial instruments at fair value; and testing operating effectiveness of those controls. - Assessment of models used for valuation of not listed financial instruments in terms of compliance with the relevant financial reporting standards. - For a selected sample of not listed financial instruments recalculation of the fair value using own valuation model and input data derived from independent and parameters applied by the Group relating in particular to counterparty risk component have a significant impact on the valuation.
-Application of incorrect assumptions and parameters in the valuation model may result in material misstatement of the Group's financial result.
+- Evaluation of design and implementation of internal controls aimed at verifying the appropriateness of financial instruments valuation measured at fair value; and testing operating effectiveness of those controls. - Assessment of models used for valuation of not listed instruments in terms of compliance with the relevant financial reporting standards. - For a selected sample of not listed financial instruments - recalculation of the fair value using own valuation model and have a significant impact on the valuation.
+Application of incorrect assumptions and parameters in the valuation model may result in material misstatement of the Bank's financial result.